alfeugds/adskipper/README.md

 Follow the below steps to activate it:

 - [Install apk](https://github.com/alfeugds/youtubeadskipper/releases/latest);
-- Go to `Settings -> Accessibility` and click **Youtube Ad Skipper**
+- Go to `Settings -> Accessibility` and click **Youtube Ad Skipper**;
-- Enable the service
+- Enable the service;
 - Android will warn that the app will have access to see and interact with all screens.

 ## Building it yourself